K123AsJ0k1/FFD/README.md

 jupyter notebook
 ```

-and open the Production-Central-Worker-Demonstration.
-Before we start the central and worker node, we first need to use the development-docker-compose.yaml via the following command:
+and open the Research-Central-Worker-Demo.
+Before we start the central and worker node, we first need to setup storage components using

 ```
-docker compose -f development-docker-compose.yaml up
+docker compose -f ffd-storage-docker-compose.yaml up
 ```

 When the logs start appearing, check out the following addresses using your browser: